Medium Difficult Bible Quiz about Bible Characters.

 He was a simple man who was faithful to God.

-John was the cousin of Jesus and baptized Jesus at the start of his ministry.
+John was Jesus' cousin and baptized Jesus at the start of his ministry.

 -